 Here’s how to apply the extra fertiliser

-• Fertilise with Vigorosa once a week, using only half the required application: 15g for hybrid teas, Floribundas and small shrubby roses, and 30g for climbers, Panarosa roses and other large shrubby roses.
+• Either fertilise with Vigorosa once a week, using only half the required application: 15g for hybrid teas, Floribundas and small shrubby roses, and 30g for climbers, Panarosa roses and other large shrubby roses.

-• Fertilise with Vigorosa twice a month, using the full application each time.
+• Or fertilise with Vigorosa twice a month, using the full application each time.

 • In gardens where the controlled-release Vigo-longer was added at the beginning of the season, feed once a month with Vigorosa.

 • Sprinkle the fertiliser over the whole bush so that it spreads and doesn’t fall in a heap at the base of the stem.
 Knock or hose off the fertiliser that fell on the leaves.

 • Water-in well after fertilising.

 Check the condition of the soil around the roses.
 Towards the end of a season the soil can become more compacted, allowing less water and air to reach the roots.
 This can be caused by competing root growth from other plants, tramping on the soil, and the break-down of compost and mulch added earlier in the season.